The Feeling Good Therapist - Experimental Technique

 Zane: I would imagine, it really does really good.
 So, let's stick this to a little bit more, Jeremiah.
 How many friends do you think it would make sense to reach out to get into contact with this week?

-Richard: I don't know is there a recommendation?
+Richard: I don't know.
+Is there a recommendation?

 Zane: Oh, I don't know.
 I don't know how many friends you've fallen out of touch with.
 I would think maybe you know would it be five, would it be eight, would it be 10 people, would it be maybe two or three people, who were once really close to you.
 It's really up to you.